lilyyang93/personal-project-dog-social-networking-app/README.md

 This app is for dogs and their humans to make new friends!

 Moved to a new city and need to make new friends?
 Meet other people in your area with your furry best friend by your side!
-Create a profile about your dog and browse other dog profiles.

 ## Functionalities:
 * Create/Edit user profile